AlexAntony3/quizzically/README.md

 * [James Q Quick](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&ab_channel=JamesQQuick) - used as guidance into how to build a quiz.
 * [Ania Kubów](https://www.youtube.com/watch?v=zgHim4ZDpZY&t=1908s&ab_channel=CodewithAniaKub%C3%B3w) - used as a guide to learn how to fetch API.
 * [Geek Probin](https://www.youtube.com/watch?v=-cX5jnQgqSM&t=418s&ab_channel=GeekProbin) - used as a guide to understand how to check if answers were correct.
+* Deployment section was the same as what was used in the NMFC project.
 ---
 ## Inspirations
 * [JavaScript Quiz](https://javascriptquiz.com/)